techie-joe/core-dev/README.md

 ---

 > [!WARNING]
-> **This project is under active development.
+> **Dove is constantly under active development.
 Use with caution.
-Future update may break your site.**
+Future update may break your site.
+Visit theme's homepage for stable release.**

 Dove provides a foundation that allows you to **easily apply your own design** or integrate a framework of choice on top.
 You can style any page just by linking them to a custom layout.
-Your site can be written in **Markdown**, **Pug** and **HTML**. **GitHub Pages** will build your site directly from the content of your repository.
+Your site can be written in **Markdown**, **Pug** and **HTML**.
+Build your site directly on your repository.

 ## Project philosophy

-The primary goal of this project is to provide users with a **quick and easy way to build a website**.
-We aim to meet the needs of the vast majority of users out of the box, by prioritizing **simplicity** rather than flexibility.
-For those with specific needs or wish to customize further, they may add custom CSS or modify the default layout.
+The primary goal of this project is to provide users with an **easy way to build a website**.
+We aim to meet the needs of the vast majority of users out of the box, including those with specific needs to customize further.
+You may add custom styles, modify defaults, customize layouts and it's components.

 ---

 ## Usage

-To use the theme, add the following to your site's `_config.yml`:
+To use the theme on your site, add the following to your site's `_config.yml`:

 ```yml
 remote_theme: techie-joe/dove